 The Canon EOS-1D and the Fujifilm GFX 50S are two professional cameras that were revealed to the public, respectively, in September 2001 and September 2016.
-The 1D is a DSLR, while the GFX is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D) and a medium format (GFX) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Fujifilm provides 51.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D is a DSLR, while the GFX 50S is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-H (1D) and a medium format (GFX 50S) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Fujifilm provides 51.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Fujifilm GFX 50S